 Romulus continued on to become Rome’s first king. and after his death he appeared to the noble Proculus Julius commanding him to tell everyone that Romulus and Quirinus were one.
 This new version of Quirinus’s origin caught on, and by the end of the Republic they were officially one.
 The enemy god had become a founder of Rome.
 (Note the surname Julius – this myth would become part of the legend of the Julian imperial dynasty.)

 Romulus/Quirinus also told Proculus to build him a temple on the site of his appearance, and his festival in February marked its completion.
 This would have been in the sixth century BCE, but the earliest record of a temple says it was dedicated by Lucius Papirius Cursus in 293 BCE.
 It may have replaced an earlier one, as the temple site seems to have been a disaster magnet.
-It was struck by lightning in — and burned down in 49 BCE.
+The newer temple was struck by lightning in 206 BCE and burned down in 49 BCE.